Posted on Friday, 25ᵗʰ September, 2020

 2. Keep the dining experience and medication separate.

 Medication and physical therapy have no place in a dining room.
-As Kylie emphasised, “If it would not happen in a restaurant or cafe, it should not happen in an Aged Care dining room.”
+As Kylie emphasised, “If it would not happen in a restaurant or cafe, it should not happen in an aged care dining room.”

 If it is essential for medication to be taken during a meal, it should be administered discreetly.
 It is preferable for medication to be taken prior to, or directly after the meal in the privacy of the residents’ room.